SUSE/doc-unversioned/trento/migration/systemd-install.md

 [Prometheus](https://prometheus.io/) is not required to run Trento, but it is recommended as it allows Trento to display a series of charts for each host with useful information about the CPU load, memory, and other important metrics.

 > **Note:** If you choose not to install Prometheus or to provide an existing installation, ensure that `CHARTS_ENABLED` is set to false in the Trento web RPM configuration file, which is stored at `/etc/trento/trento-web`, or when it is provided to the Trento web container.
-Refer to [Install Trento server components](#install-trento-server-components).

 #### <a id="prometheus_install_option_1"></a>Option 1: Use existing installation